Should I Get an Appraisal Before Selling My House or Use a CMA?

 Extra land or acreage

-Surplus or excess land is another issue that may make it more difficult for a homeowner to have a good gauge of a property’s value.
+Surplus or excess land is another issue that may make it more difficult for a homeowner to gauge a property’s value accurately.

 “When analyzing extra land or acreage, an appraiser must consider the size, zoning, and potential uses for that land to develop a credible opinion of its value,” says John Brenan, the former chief appraiser of Clear Capital, a national real estate valuation and analytics firm headquartered in Reno, Nevada.